bikalims/bika.lims.legacy/bika/lims/docs/API.rst

-Checking if an Object is versionable
+Checking if an Object is Versionable
 ------------------------------------

 Some contents in Bika LIMS support versioning.
 This function checks this for you.